Christmas tree: Artificial trees

 The first artificial Christmas trees were developed in Germany during the 19th century, though earlier examples exist.
 These "trees" were made using goose feathers that were dyed green, as one response by Germans to continued deforestation.
 Feather Christmas trees ranged widely in size, from a small 2 in tree to a large 98 in tree sold in department stores during the 1920s.
 Often, the tree branches were tipped with artificial red berries which acted as candle holders.

 Over the years, other styles of artificial Christmas trees have evolved and become popular.
 In 1930, the U.S.-based Addis Brush Company created the first artificial Christmas tree made from brush bristles.
 Another type of artificial tree is the aluminum Christmas tree, first manufactured in Chicago in 1958, and later in Manitowoc, Wisconsin, where the majority of the trees were produced.
 Most modern artificial Christmas trees are made from plastic recycled from used packaging materials, such as polyvinyl chloride (PVC).
 Approximately 10% of artificial Christmas trees are using virgin suspension PVC resin; despite being plastic most artificial trees are not recyclable or biodegradable.

-Other trends developed also in the early 2000s.
-Optical fiber Christmas trees come in two major varieties; one resembles a traditional Christmas tree.
+Trends developed in the early 2000s included optical fiber Christmas trees, which come in two major varieties; one resembling a traditional Christmas tree.
 One Dallas-based company offers "holographic mylar" trees in many hues.
 Tree-shaped objects made from such materials as cardboard, glass, ceramic or other materials can be found in use as tabletop decorations.
 Upside-down artificial Christmas trees became popular for a short time and were originally introduced as a marketing gimmick; they allowed consumers to get closer to ornaments for sale in retail stores and opened up floor space for more products.

 Artificial trees became increasingly popular during the late 20th century.
 Users of artificial Christmas trees assert that they are more convenient, and, because they are reusable, much cheaper than their natural alternative.
 They are also considered much safer, as natural trees can be a significant fire hazard.
 Between 2001 and 2007, artificial Christmas tree sales in the U.S. jumped from 7.3 million to 17.4 million.
 Currently, it is estimated that around 58% of Christmas trees used in the United States are artificial, while numbers in the United Kingdom are indicated to be around 66%.